maddie-maddela/Cats-and-Dogs/README.md

 # Cats-and-Dogs

 This code can be used for Image Classification.
-The petimages have been procured from this [kaggle dataset](https://www.kaggle.com/datasets/karakaggle/kaggle-cat-vs-dog-dataset/data).
+The pet images have largely been procured from this [kaggle dataset](https://www.kaggle.com/datasets/karakaggle/kaggle-cat-vs-dog-dataset/data).

 The accuracy of the model on training, validation and test data is 98.08%, 73.11% and 72.89% respectively.